Stages and actors

 After their stay in a centre, resettled refugees are received in a local reception initiative (LRI) located in a Belgian commune.
 The LRI's are accommodations made available to asylum seekers or recognised refugees and are managed by the Public Social Welfare Centres (hereinafter abbreviated “PSWC”).
 Resettled refugees have the right to stay there for six months and they are offered social support.
 During this transitional phase, they focus on administrative formalities, and on seeking a private accommodation and taking the necessary steps regarding their integration process.

-After six months, refugees leave the LRI and move to the private accommodation they have found.
-This way, they can start their life more independently, with the help of the traditional actors of assistance and integration.
+As soon as they have found private accommodation, refugees leave the LRI and they can start their life more independently, with the help of the traditional actors of assistance and integration.

 In order to facilitate the integration process of resettled refugees, Fedasil follows the implementation of agreements with two specific partners: